Download: What practical information should I know? (PDF, 8 pages)

 You may be eligible to receive Employment Insurance (EI) caregiving benefits if you are absent from work to provide care or support to a gravely ill family member at risk of dying within a number of weeks.
 If you are self-employed, you may apply for special EI benefits if you are registered for access to the EI program.

 The Government of Canada has announced a new EI program, the Family Caregiver benefit for adults.
 Starting December 3, 2017, eligible caregivers may take up to 15 weeks off work to care for or support an adult family member who is critically ill or injured.
 For more information, visit the Government web page on the Family Caregiver benefit.

-For more information about compassionate care benefits, you may contact the EI Telephone Information Service at 1-800-206-7218 or refer to Service Canada – Employment Insurance Compassionate Care Benefits.
+For more information about caregiving benefits, you may contact the EI Telephone Information Service at 1-800-206-7218 or visit the Employment Insurance pages on Canada.ca.

 Government benefits after death

 When your parent, spouse or common-law partner dies, you may be eligible for certain government benefits: